 As well as this, in 2005 I was appointed a consultant for an ongoing NEH-funded project with the Martha's Vineyard Historical Society, "Children on Whaleships."

 In 2008, I was fortunate enough to win a substantial Creative New Zealand grant to research a biography of Tupaia, the unacknowledged Tahitian who was so essential to the success of Captain Cook's first discovery voyage, and in 2009 very generous travel funding from the Stout Trust allowed me to journey to Tahiti, Raiatea, Connecticut (Yale), New York, London, Bonn (Germany), and Australia, to further my studies into this remarkable man.
+Published by Praeger and Random House, TUPAIA went on to win a prestigious award, to be featured in the 2015 Taipei International Book Fair, and to be translated into French as well as Chinese.

-A Love of Adventure
+How Abigail's story became A Love of Adventure

 This description of turning a print book into a Kindle book proved so popular that I created a dedicated blog, "Kindle Publishing Hints," and transferred the seven tutorials, in proper descending order, onto this.
-This, too, has proved very popular, with many people using the method to create their own eBooks.
+This has proved very popular, with many people using the method to create their own eBooks.